fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').

-Once you have downloaded the map definition files, [download](https://www.fusioncharts.com/asp-net-charts/) the FusionCharts JSP wrapper.
+Once you have downloaded the map definition files, [download](https://www.fusioncharts.com/asp-net-charts/) the FusionCharts-Java wrapper.
 Then follow the steps given below:

-*  Unzip the archive and move its contents to the `"/jsp-wrapper-master/src/java/fusioncharts/"` to get the `"FusionCharts.java"` main class file.
-* Include `"FusionCharts.java"` in your project.
+* Include `"FusionCharts.java"` file from `fusioncharts-suite-xt > integrations > java > fusioncharts-wrapper` in your project.

 ## Themes